Account Engagement API Quick Start

 After you’ve implemented authorization, you can start working with the Account Engagement API.

-The Account Engagement API lets your application access current data within Account Engagement.
-Through the API, you can perform several common operations on Account Engagement objects including the following:
+With the Account Engagement API, your app can access current data within Account Engagement.
+Through the API, you can perform several common operations on Account Engagement objects including:

 Developers must authenticate using a Salesforce OAuth endpoint or the Account Engagement API login endpoint before issuing Account Engagement API requests.
 Refer to the Authentication section for details about this procedure.